CarlEdman/godaddy-ddns/README.md

     from a script super easy.
  - [dhowdy](https://github.com/dhowdy) for supplying a fix to problem with updating root DNS record.
  - [ChrisSwanson](https://github.com/ChrisSwanson) for icanhazip.com https patch.
+ - [cwilby](https://github.com/cwilby) for providing a Docker image of this script.